michael6991/arduino-jtagger/README.md

 Controlled by a python3 host via the Serial0 UART interface of the Arduino.

 ## Requirements
-* pyserial
+* pyserial3.5
-* Arduino IDE that supports the DUE platform
+* To build and flash: Use Arduino IDE that supports the DUE platform

 ## Notice
 * Cannot be used on Arduino-Uno because it has not enough SRAM for the program to run.